bstadie/Stat_415_Spring_2023/homework-2/README.md

 7. Write a simple reccomendation engine wherein a user can input a cusine type and receive a reccommendation based on popularity score.
 Use this to give reccommendations for Spanish food, Chinese food, Mexican food, and Coffee.

 8. Implement a shrinkage estimator that shrinks reviews back towards the mean score, scaled by the number of reviews a restaurant has received.
 See the lecture slides for more details.
 What restaurant benefits the most from this shrinkage estimation?
 What restaurant is hurt the most by it?
 Make a plot that demonstrates changes in review scores due to shrinkage estimation.
 For example, plot the top k-positive and negative changes in a bar chart.
-Feel free to make an alterative plot if you want.
+Feel free to make an alterative plot if you want, or to present your results as a table instead.

 ### Content based filtering